pandas-dev/pandas/web/pandas/pdeps/0010-required-pyarrow-dependency.md

 This PDEP proposes that:

-- PyArrow becomes a runtime dependency starting with pandas 3.0
+- PyArrow becomes a required runtime dependency starting with pandas 3.0
 - The minimum version of PyArrow supported starting with pandas 3.0 is version 7 of PyArrow.
 - When the minimum version of PyArrow is bumped, PyArrow will be bumped to the highest version that has been released for at least 2 years.